 NOTE: Keep in mind that any of the items that come into contact with photographic development chemicals should not be used again for food preparation like funnels, measuring cups, or thermometer to be on the safe side.

 There are several places you can purchase photography-specific equipment for reasonable prices online, including:

 For most reusable items, including the developing tank and measuring cups, don’t forget that buying used items is always an option, especially on platforms like Facebook Marketplace, Craigslist.org, or eBay.com.
 I am always amazed at what can be found and the prices people want for quality darkroom items.
 These sites can be a great way to get started with at-home film development without over-spending a budget that’s reasonable for you.

 Recommendation for Developing Chemicals

 This article will be about developing black and white film.
-If you’re developing color photos, the process is slightly different, requires additional chemicals, and you’ll need to be careful about developing temperatures as well as times.
-However, this article will be about developing black and white film.
+If you’re developing color photos, the process is slightly different, requires additional chemicals, and you’ll need to be more careful with. developing temperatures as well as times.
+See this article if you are interested in developing color film.

-When purchasing black and white film, you’ll usually find the best prices online, and we recommend these forgiving film options for beginners:
+When purchasing black & white film, you’ll usually find the best prices online, and we recommend these film options for beginners:

 - 35mm Ilford HP5 Plus ($38.89 – 5 boxes with 36 exposures on each roll on Amazon.com)